leoky/angular_project_task/README.md

 This project was using with [Angular Flex-Layout](https://github.com/angular/flex-layout) version 12.0.0-beta.35.

+This project was using with [AngularEditor](https://www.npmjs.com/package/@kolkov/angular-editor) version 1.2.0.

 ## To Install Project

 First Install Angular CLI `npm install -g @angular/cli`.